oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 (product = ["fries", "burger", "drink"], price = [2, 4, 1])
 ```
 This is particularly cool for constructing `NamedTuple`s of `Vector`s, which is a valid [Tables.jl Table](https://tables.juliadata.org/stable/#Tables.columntable).

+It is interesting to note that for the logging macros introduced in Julia 1.0, this is how they have always worked.
+E.g. `@info "message" foo bar` and `@info "message" foo=foo bar=bar` display the same.
+Which has always felt natural.

 ## Performance
 ### References to the Heap from the Stack